nathaniel-may/nathaniel-may.github.io/_posts/2018-09-24-Do-Not-Read-This-Monad-Tutorial.md

 ## Conclusion
 If you were faced with a specific problem like stringing together functions that return tuples, you really might have invented Monads yourself.
 Monads are simply a tool to make otherwise clunky solutions feel more natural.
 We use Monads all the time already so it's worth understanding why they're so good at what they do.

-*Maybe I'll expand this by adding the random generator state problem from the Red Book*